-The consultant undertakes to perform the services agreed with due care and protect the client’s confidential information.
+The consultant undertakes to perform the services agreed with due care and protect the client’s confidential information such as trade secrets.
 Any losses incurred due to the consultant’s negligence, or breach of duty, will be directed towards the consultant.

 Consultancy agreements are used to:

 The consultant providing services is an independent contractor and therefore not an employee of the client company which means that they are responsible for their own national insurance and pension contributions.